miklevin/MikeLev.in/_posts/2025-09-18-agentic-cli-workflow.md

 ## Clipboard Security 🔐

 Your observation about clipboard security is also timely and accurate.
-The practice of websites reading clipboard content without permission is known as **"clipboard sniffing"** or **"clipboard hijacking."**
+The practice of websites reading clipboard content without permission is known as **"clipboard sniffing*"* or *"*clipboard hijacking."**

 For years, it was a largely unchecked privacy risk.
 Modern browsers have been progressively locking this down.
 Now, access to the clipboard through the web's Clipboard API generally requires explicit user permission or a direct, user-initiated action like a paste event (`Ctrl+V` or `Cmd+V`).
 You're right that the broader security implications of a shared system clipboard have only been seriously addressed in the last several years.